 Rose Petal and Lemon Balm Jelly

-*.75 oz. dried lemon balm leaves
+- 0.75 oz dried lemon balm leaves

 - 2 cups water

 - 1 cup organic sugar

 - Combine lemon balm leaves and rose petals in a saucepan with the water.
 Bring to a boil, then turn off the heat and allow to steep for about an hour.

-2. Strain the liquid through a fine mesh sieve: use a wooden spoon to press all the liquid from the plant material (compost or discard it when you're through).
+- Strain the liquid through a fine mesh sieve: use a wooden spoon to press all the liquid from the plant material (compost or discard it when you're through).

-3. Combine strained liquid with lemon juice in the saucepan, then whisk in the pectin and sugar.
+- Combine strained liquid with lemon juice in the saucepan, then whisk in the pectin and sugar.
 Bring to a boil, stirring to ensure the sugar dissolves, then turn heat to medium high and cook, stirring occasionally, for about 5 minutes (or until the jelly has reduced a bit and thickened).

-4. Transfer jelly to sterile jar(s), add lid(s) and ring(s), and cool to room temperature before storing in the refrigerator.
+- Transfer jelly to sterile jar(s), add lid(s) and ring(s), and cool to room temperature before storing in the refrigerator.